nushackers/nushackers-site/_posts/2009-07-27-red-hat-ceo-comes-to-singapore.md

 The 1st talk will take place at SIM in the morning..

-Title:    Our Mothers Asked Us To Share
+title: "   Our Mothers Asked Us To Share"
 Date:   31 July 2009 (Friday)
 Time:   10:00am to 11:00am
 Venue: SIM HQ (LT 1.10), 461 Clementi Road

 The 2nd talk will take place in evening:

-Title: New Business.
+title: "New Business.
 New Model.
 New Era.
-The Open Source Way!
+The Open Source Way!"
 Date: 31 July 2009 (Fri)
 Time: 6:30pm to 9:30pm
 Venue: Ngee Ann Auditorium, Asian Civilisations Museum, 1 Empress Place, Singapore 179555